 It’s important to know what the tide is doing, what observations do you make on the course in assisting you to know where to go?

-Ideally, you have pre-gamed the strategy based on the tidal strength, the times and the course location
+Ideally, you have pre-gamed the strategy based on the tidal strength, the times and the course location.
+Consider Current When Planning

-It’s good to validate all of the above with physically checking the current, either by tossing an object by a fixed mark or with your eye as you pass marks through the race
+It’s good to validate all of the above by physically checking the current, either by tossing an object by a fixed mark or with your eye as you pass marks through the race

 Big picture, I’d make decisions based upon what effect the current might have on a leg, but also factoring in the characteristics of the wind.
 IE: if there is current, but it the same side-to-side on the race track, I would cancel that out and focus more on the wind.